helix-coupler/resources/README.md

 #### Name

-Names is a structure in form of
+A 'name' is a generic structure in form of
 <pre>
 struct NAME {
   address owner;